-This paper is organized as follows: after background and discussion, using a matrix approach, we show that a band-limited 1-D signal can be reconstructed from arbitrarily located samples.
+This article is organized as follows: after background and discussion, using a matrix approach we show that a band-limited one-dimensional signal can be reconstructed from arbitrarily located samples.
 We then extend the derivation to the case of variable apertures.
-We then consider 2-D signals, which require some constraints on the locations of the irregular samples to ensure full reconstruction.
+We then consider two-dimensional signals, which requires some constraints on the locations of the irregular samples to ensure full reconstruction.
 An illustrative example is provided demonstrating the utility of the technique in remote sensing based on reconstruction of brightness temperature images from spaceborne radiometer data.

-A. Background
+1.1 Background

-Here, we discuss classic reconstruction theory for continuoustime signals, the connection between continuous-time and discrete-time signals, and the reconstruction of discrete-time signals from ideal and aperture-filtered uniformly spaced samples.
+In this section we discuss classic reconstruction theory for continuous-time signals, the connection between continuous-time and discrete-time signals, and the reconstruction of discrete-time signals from ideal and aperture-filtered, uniformly-space samples.

-Consider two fundamental ideas in signal analysis: the periodicity assumption implied by discrete sampling of a bandlimited finite-length signal and discrete subsampling.
+Consider two fundamental ideas in signal analysis: (1) the periodicity assumption implied by discrete sampling of a band-limited, finite-length signal and (2) discrete subsampling.
 We note that all practical signals are bounded.

-When teaching introductory signal processing, it is common to assume infinite-length continuous signals (e.g., $f(t) = \sin t$ ).
-In analyzing ideal 1-D signal reconstruction from samples, a continuous band-limited signal f(t) is uniformly sampled at an interval of T with an infinite number of samples.
-The ideally sampled signal is written as f[n] = f(nT), where f[n] is a discrete-time signal, with n being an integer.
-Assuming that 1/T is greater than twice the highest frequency present in f(t) (often called the "Nyquist sample rate"), the Shannon-Wittaker-Kotelnikov sampling theorem (see [1]) assures us that f(t) can be reconstructed from f[n] using where $\operatorname{sinc}(x) = \sin(\pi x)/\pi x$ .
+When teaching introductory signal processing it is common to assume infinite length, continuous signals (e.g., $f(t) = \sin t$).
+In analyzing ideal one-dimensional signal reconstruction from samples, a continuous band-limited signal f(t) is uniformly sampled at an interval of T with an infinite number of samples.
+The ideally sampled signal is written as f[n] = f(nT) where f[n] is a discrete-time signal with n an integer.
+Assuming that 1/T is greater than the twice the highest frequency present in f(t) (often called the "Nyquist sample rate"), the Shannon-Wittaker-Kotel'nikov sampling theorem (see [1]) assures us that f(t) can be reconstructed from f[n] using where $\operatorname{sinc}(x) = \sin(\pi x)/\pi x$.

-$$f(t) = \sum{n = -\infty}^{\infty} f[n] \operatorname{sinc}\left(\frac{(t - nT)}{T}\right)$$ (1)
+$$f(t) = \sum{n=-\infty}^{\infty} f[n]\operatorname{sinc}((t - nT)/T)$$ (1)

 In practice, however, we can only observe a signal over a finite domain with a finite number of samples.
 Unless the form of the underlying signal is known analytically, an arbitrary signal cannot generally be fully reconstructed from only a finite number of samples.
-We recall that, when sampling a signal, there is an implicit assumption that the signal is band limited; otherwise, aliasing and loss of signal information occur in representing the signal from its samples [1].
+We recall that when sampling a signal there is an implicit assumption that the signal is band-limited; otherwise, aliasing and loss of signal information occurs in representing the signal from its samples [1].